Empowering Multi-Turn Tool-Integrated Agentic Reasoning with Group Turn Policy Optimization

 \subsection{Advantage with Discounted Return}

 While the turn-level reward assignment strategy accounts for more fine-grained rewards in individual turns, it does not account for the sequential order of turns.
-Motivated by traditional RL practice \citep{shani2024multiturn, gao2025regressing}, we propose to incorporate the temporal effect between turns through a discounting factor $\gamma$ in the reward formula:

-where $r_{i,m}$ refers to the reward of turn $y_m$ in trajectory $i$.
+Motivated by traditional RL practice \citep{shani2024multiturn, gao2025regressing}, we propose to incorporate the temporal effect between turns through a discounting factor $\gamma$ in the reward formula: where $r_{i,m}$ refers to the reward of turn $y_m$ in trajectory $i$.
 Essentially, the discounting factor $\gamma$ can systematically discount the value of future rewards with a diminishing values turn-by-turn.
-At each turn $j$, a return (\ie reward-to-go) $R_j$ is the sum of individual discounted rewards from the current turn until the terminal turn $\mathcal{T}$.
+At each turn $j$, a return (\ie reward-to-go) $R_j$ is the sum of individual discounted rewards from the current turn until the terminal turn.
 From Eq.\ref{eq:grpo_advantage}, the \ours advantages are then updated as:

+where the advantage normalization is performed globally: we aggregate the advantages from all turns across all sampled trajectories and compute a single mean and standard deviation over this pooled set.
+This global normalization scheme naturally handles trajectories of varying lengths, as each turn-level advantage is treated as an independent sample in the shared normalization pool.

 This turn-wise reward assignment with the discounting strategy addresses not only the non-uniformity of reward distributions in multi-turn TIR but also the temporal shift of rewards across reasoning steps throughout the reasoning process.
 We further study the relationship between the values of $\gamma$ and the model's performance after RL training.
 As shown in \S\ref{sec:eval_result}, choosing the right $\gamma$ is crucial to the final success of \ours training.